Hyspirit/AnotherExperience/README.md

 Planned :
 --------
  * Some more items to store experience
- * Gain of experience...
-Through experience (aka. mine to get experience into Mining...)
  * More skills
  * Skill tree (No tree felling before woodcutting level X)
+ * Maybe a container that slowly collect experience